 A key component of any online course is the discussion board.
 As online courses have matured, we realize that not all discussion forums are or should be the same.
 Some discussions are for building community; other discussions are for exploring new ideas; others are for applying core concepts; and others are for gathering evidence of understanding.
 If the purposes of discussion boards differ, then how we structure, monitor, and evaluate the discussion boards should also differ.

 The table, Four Primary Discussion Types for Online Courses, summarizes the purpose, design, monitoring, evaluation recommendations and faculty involvement for each type.

 - Type Three: INVESTIGATION AND RESEARCH.
 The purpose of this discussion type is to seriously engage students with the content.
-This discussion type can be the heart of the content knowledge activities, relying on activities that direct students to read, analyze, and research content material.
+This discussion type can be the heart of the content knowledge activities, relying on activities that direct students to read, analyze, and investigate content material.
 New content knowledge builds on the student’s understandings and expands the knowledge base needed to apply and use the knowledge.
 Some of the discussion activities might be sharing insights from readings and case studies, suggesting applications of the content in different contexts.
 Other activities might be brief action studies, brief summaries of content relationships, student-to-student discussions, or simulations.
 Often students will start working with the ideas, researching possibilities and relationships and connecting the dots.
 Evaluation of this discussion type is based on the expected level of engagement and how deep or broad their contributions might be expected.
 The rubric for this type of discussion will have more point values and varying requirements and expectations as to use of the core concepts and with sharing ideas and responding to and exploring substantive ideas of other students.